October 9, 2022

 …Through 1973 and 1974, WPC continued to do fine as a business, and intrinsic value grew.
 Nevertheless, by year-end 1974 our WPC holding showed a loss of about 25%, with a market value of $8 million against our cost of $10.6 million.
 What we had bought ridiculously cheap a year earlier had become a good bit cheaper as the market, in its infinite wisdom, marked WPC stock down to well below 20 cents on the dollar of intrinsic value.

-Most businesses either have problems or will have problems.
+At any given time, a business is in either of two states: it has problems or it will have problems.
 Virtually every week there are companies or whole industries where stock prices collapse.
 Many business problems are temporary and not permanent.
 But stock investors on the whole tend to view business problems as permanent, and they mark down the stock prices accordingly.

 You may be wondering: Due to capitalist competition, nearly all businesses eventually fail, so how can many business problems be temporary?
 When we look at businesses experiencing problems right now, many of those problems will be solved over the next three to five years.
 Thus, considering the next three to five years, many business problems are temporary.
 But the fate of a given business over several decades is a different matter entirely.